 To see why, and fold this point into the wider discourse on genomically personalized healthcare, let’s peer briefly through the looking-glass of cancer genetics.

 As noted, the new paper aimed to summarize what studies of twins say about how well our genomes, alone, may predict what diseases we’ll get.
 The premise, of course, is that twins from the same fertilized egg resemble live runs of a telling thought experiment: if you and your genome lived twice, would you get the same diseases?

-The basic answer has long been clear: not always, as twins don’t always get sick the same way.
+The basic answer has long been clear: twins don’t always get sick the same way.
 But Vogelstein and colleagues reasonably asked, for particular common adult diseases, how often they do.

 Sensibly, they reviewed available twin data for several complex (and interrelated) epidemic killers, such as heart disease, diabetes, and stroke.
 To boot, they also combed the literature on pregnancy complications (an intriguing evolutionary nexus of health), some nerve and autoimmune diseases, and more mysterious ailments like chronic fatigue and irritable bowel syndromes.

 But nine of the twenty-four diseases they surveyed — the bulk, by class — were cancers.
 And this choice sapped any suspense from their findings.
 For while cancers indeed kill many people (so demand study), they are long known to be far less heritable — that is, to show a smaller portion of cases running in families — than many other grave diseases.
 As Vogelstein (a renowned cancer researcher) surely knows, loading a heritability survey with cancers is like padding a Russian presidential ballot with token dissidents.
 Conclusion: foregone.